-A watershed is the land area that drains runoff – snowmelt and rain – into a connected system of lakes, streams, rivers, and other waterways.
+A watershed is the land area that drains snowmelt and rain into a network of lakes, streams, rivers and other waterways.
 It typically is identified by the largest draining watercourse within the system.
-In California, for example, the Sierra Nevada is one of the state’s major watersheds.
+In California, for example, the Sacramento River Basin is the state’s largest watershed.

-Watersheds follow natural boundaries and are usually separated from one another by ridges or mountains.
+Watersheds follow natural boundaries and are usually separated by ridges, canyons or mountains.
 A watershed has many important natural functions.
 It collects water from precipitation, stores groundwater in aquifers, releases water as runoff and provides habitat for plants and animals.

-Watersheds may be as small as a patch of land draining into a tiny pond or as large as the Sacramento River Basin, the 27,000-square- mile drainage area that is the largest river and watershed system in California.
-Drawn from the eastern slopes of the Coast Range, Mount Shasta, the western slopes of the southernmost region of the Cascades and the northern portion of the Sierra Nevada, the river carries 31 percent of the state’s total surface water runoff, according to the Sacramento River Watershed Program.
+Watersheds may be as small as a patch of land draining into a tiny pond or as large as the Sacramento River Basin, which drains 27,000 square miles in Northern California.
+Drawn from the eastern slopes of the Coast Range and the western slopes of the southern Cascades and northern Sierra Nevada, the river carries 31 percent of the state’s water runoff, according to the Sacramento River Watershed Program.

 Watch this video to learn more about restoration efforts on the San Joaquin River.

-Southern California’s Santa Ana River is the largest watershed drainage south of the Sierra Nevada and is located largely in a highly urbanized, highly regulated setting.
-At about 100 miles long and with more than 50 tributaries, the Santa Ana spans parts of San Bernardino, Riverside and Orange counties as it drains 2,840 square miles of land.
+Southern California’s Santa Ana River is the largest watershed south of the Sierra.
+About 100 miles long with more than 50 tributaries, the Santa Ana spans highly urbanized parts of San Bernardino, Riverside and Orange counties as it drains 2,840 square miles of land.